 - Required attributes of healthcare leadership

-- Information technology and privacy in relation to health information
+- Information technology and the risks posed to health information privacy

 - Integrated clinical information systems